FAQ for foreign Students

-Erasmus students can attend all courses, also they may take only parts of the complete modules.
+Erasmus students can attend all FAU-courses, also parts of the complete modules.

 They can take classes at other departments and faculties (in Erlangen) if they have the requirements determined in each module description.

-Graduate students are always allowed to attend undergraduate courses, in the other way a preliminary interview with the teacher is obligatory.
+Graduate students are always allowed to attend undergraduate courses, in the other way a preliminary interview with the teacher is necessary.